-The FICA number you see on your paycheck funds the Social Security portion of the program.
+The FICA deduction on your paycheck funds the Social Security portion of the program.
 Social Security taxes are composed of three parts: old-age, survivors, and disability insurance.
 You pay half of your Social Security taxes through a mandatory payroll deduction, and your employer pays the other half.
 These taxes pay Social Security benefits to retirees, supplemental Social Security Income payments to low-income disabled citizens and any benefits due to eligible survivors.

-The FICA-Med deduction is just for Medicare tax.
+The FICA Medicare deduction is just for Medicare tax.
 Similar to Social Security taxes, you pay half from your wages and your employer pays the rest.
 Taxes collected for Medicare taxes fund the health care program for retired and elderly citizens.
-This paycheck deduction is also mandatory even if you don't anticipate getting Medicare yourself.
+This paycheck deduction is also mandatory, even if you don't anticipate getting Medicare yourself.

 Social Security taxes are subject to maximum wage limits each year.
-As of 2015, the maximum was $118,500.
+As of 2018, the maximum was $128,400.
 No Social Security taxes are collected on earnings over that limit.
 Medicare taxes have no wage base limits, so you'll always have Medicare taxes deducted.
 However, if you earn more than $200,000 per year — or $250,000 if you are married and filing jointly — your employer will deduct an extra 0.9 percent Medicare tax on wages over this amount.
 This raises the total FICA deduction for high earners to 8.55 percent.